godfreytshehla/research-hub/README.md

 # research-hub
-Some technical aspects of applied mathematics
+Some technical aspects of applied mathematics with some research conducted during my PhD studies.